SaschaWillems/Vulkan/README.md

 ## A note on synchronization

 Synchronization in the master branch currently isn't optimal und uses ```vkDeviceQueueWaitIdle``` at the end of each frame.
 This is a heavy operation and is suboptimal in regards to having CPU and GPU operations run in parallel.
 I'm currently reworking this in the [this branch](https://github.com/SaschaWillems/Vulkan/tree/sync_rework_second_attempt).
-While still work-in-progress, if you're interested in a more proper way of synchronization in Vulkan, please take a look at that branch.
-Search for `useNewSync` to find samples that have been updated.
+While still work-in-progress, if you're interested in a more proper way of synchronization in Vulkan, please take a look at the [PR for that branch](https://github.com/SaschaWillems/Vulkan/pull/1224) to see progress.

 ## Examples